empathyco/academy-batches/Path/batch_fall2022/blog/front.md

 5. Lifecycle
 6. Advanced features: transitions, slots, provide/inject, watchers,

+### Example vue
+Practice using the example provided by Alonso.

 The second session was dedicated to "Vuex" and we learned from [Beltrán García](https://github.com/tiborux) .

 | **Path Owner** | **Content Deliverer** |